Click here to check boarding vacancy

 My dog is currently injured, are you able to care for them?

-Yes, Depending on the care required additional fees may apply however we are able to accomodate most dogs with non serious injuries.
+Yes, Depending on the care required additional fees may apply however we are able to accommodate most dogs with non serious injuries.
 Clear instructions for care must be provided and all medical supplies must be provided.
+The dog should be booked in under "Special care required".

 Can I request how long my dog will be outside?

-Yes, if you prefer that your dog spends more time inside, we are happy to accomodate and replace outdoor play time with indoor play sessions.
+Yes, if you prefer that your dog spends more time inside, we are happy to accommodate.

 Can I leave toys / bedding with my dog?